Craig Minowa: Early life and education

 Minowa has a B.S. in environmental science from the University of Minnesota, Twin Cities.
 He recalls trying to decide in college whether to major in environmental science or music composition.
 Ultimately, he decided that focusing on music was too selfish, and that he could do more good for the world with an environmental science degree.
+He'd later learn the two professions could be meshed together.

 Career

-Minowa launched Cloud Cult in 1995.
+Minowa created his first album "The Shade Project" in 1995.
 At the beginning, it was Minowa's solo studio project.
 Although he loves the "sacred space" of writing and composing music, he was never drawn to the limelight of performing.
+He adopted the name Cloud Cult for his solo work with the release of "Who Killed Puck?" in 2000.
 After his two-year-old son, Kaidin, died in 2002, Minowa began writing music that explored that loss, and fans began telling him the music helped them deal with the losses in their lives, as well.
 According to Minowa, "that’s where things started to shift" and he began to believe he could do something good for others through music.
 In 2007, he described his lyrics as "evolving more and more in a philosophical, spiritual analysis.
 Not in a preachy sense, but more in trying to understand what it all means and really taking a hard look at mortality."

 Even years into his career as a musician, Minowa continued holding a day job to earn a living.
 In 2008, he was working for the Organic Consumers Association, a nonprofit, as a writer and analyst.

-Outside of his work with Cloud Cult, Minowa does freelance work as a composer.
+Outside of his work with Cloud Cult, Minowa does freelance work as a composer, including over a dozen National Geographic films.
 Among other projects, he composed the score for the 2015 feature-length documentary film The Great Alone, about the dog sled racer Lance Mackey.
 Cloud Cult performed the score written by Minowa.

 When asked whether he learns things from life's good experiences as well as the difficult ones, Minowa responded, "There’s a belief that you can’t create a good song without an incredible broken heart, that you can’t have true wisdom without that balance with the yin and the yang...you can learn from happiness and good experience, but unfortunately, in this life it seems that the true wisdom comes not only from the wonderful bubblegum flavors but from the things that have burned us, too.
 That’s what makes us richer, deeper people."

 Personal life

-Minowa is married to Connie Minowa, a painter and fellow member of Cloud Cult.
+Minowa is divorced from Connie Minowa, a painter and previous member of Cloud Cult.
 They have four children, including Kaidin, who died in 2002 at the age of 2.
 In 2010, they moved to Viroqua, Wisconsin.
+Although Cloud Cult's lyrics are often considered in their own genre of "self-help rock", Minowa has been careful to keep his personal life out of the public lens.